Neix20/Documentation/DesignPatterns/design-pattern-ii.md

 - "How can I test a method?"
 - "I need to set Internal Variable to Test."

+This is hint you need to use Dependency Injection

 Concepts of OOP

 Abstraction => Hiding Internal details and Functionaliesi (Allow Inversion of Control) (Callback) (implements)